-Once an HTTP connection has been upgraded to a WebSocket, the DRC.Send function can be used to transmit data.
-The data must be sent as a 2- or 3-element vector, where:
+Once an HTTP connection has been upgraded to a WebSocket, the DRC.
+Send function can be used to transmit data.
+This data can be sent in one or more fragments.

+The argument to the DRC.
+Send function must be a 2- or 3-element vector, where: